-In the UK alone, 40 million people a month now listen to podcasts, in 30 categories.
 “This now puts us in a prime position to offer advertisers a selection of podcasts to draw from directly, enabling them to address a highly engaged, brand-aligned, qualified audience,” says Adam Pattison, Managing Director of Targetspot UK.

 Podcast creators are the new influencers